Planetary Science Research Discoveries

 Anomaly: A deviation from the common rule, type, or form; something abnormal or inconsistent.

 Anorthosite: An igneous rock made up almost entirely of plagioclase feldspar.
-This rock is a major part of the lunar highlands.
+This rock dominates the lunar highlands.

 Antenna: A conductor by which electromagnetic waves are transmitted or received.

-Apollo: U.S. Space Program which included 6 piloted lunar landings between 1969 and 1972.
+Apollo: U.S. Space Program that included 6 piloted lunar landings between 1969 and 1972.
 Apollo astronauts collected and returned 382 kilograms of rock and sediment samples from the Moon.

 Apparition: An appearance; in astronomy, the period of observation of a returning periodic comet.

 Asteroid: A small, mostly rocky body orbiting the Sun.
 Asteroids range in size from 1000 kilometers in diameter to tiny objects you could hold in your hand.
 Most asteroids orbit the Sun between Mars and Jupiter (the Asteroid belt), and are the source of most meteorites.
-Principal asteroids are: Ceres (a minor planet), Pallas, Juno, and Vesta.
+Principal asteroids are: 1 Ceres (a dwarf planet), 2 Pallas, 3 Juno, and 4 Vesta.
+The majority of asteroids fall into three types: C-type (carbonaceous), S-type (silicate or stony), and M-type (metallic, nickel-iron).

-Asteroid belt: The region of space between Mars (1.5 AU) and Jupiter (5.2 AU) where most asteroids are found.
+Asteroid belt: The region of space between the orbits of Mars and Jupiter, from 2.1 to 3.3 AU, where most asteroids are found.

 Asteroid family: Group of asteroids with similar orbital elements (distance from the Sun, inclination of the orbital plane to the Earth's orbital plane, and eccentricity of the orbit) thought to be remnants of one larger asteroid parent.